lioujheyu/syno-chroot-gitlab/README.md

 # GitLab on Synology NAS

 I always dream to setup a gitlab service on my own NAS.
-At first, I used ipkg and try to recompie everything from scratch but quickly fall into dependency hell until I found chroot.
+At first, I used ipkg and try to recompile everything from scratch but quickly fall into dependency hell until I found chroot.
 Thanks to the chroot, I only have to modify gitlab's configuration file without building the huge number of package.
-It's also free me from the old 4.2.3 gcc inside the ipkg and let the nas more close to a real linux.
+It also frees me from the old 4.2.3 gcc inside the ipkg and let the NAS be more closed to a real linux.

 So I write down this installation note about how to setup gitlab inside the chroot environment of Synology NAS.
-I've try this on a XPEnology in VM, but think it could also work on any synology nas with **x64 architecture CPU** including 412+, 415+ or other higher model.
-Cause gitlab requires 64-bit support, it's too bad gitlab won't work on 214play (32-bit Intel Atom) while I planed to use this tiny piece of NAS originally.
+I've try this on a XPEnology in VM, but think it could also work on any synology NAS with **x64 architecture CPU** including 412+, 415+ or other higher model.
+Cause gitlab requires 64-bit support, it's too bad gitlab won't work on 214play (32-bit Intel Atom) while I planned to use this tiny piece of NAS originally.

 Here the procedure goes.